 During which time my grandson Oscar arrived

 Now it was more important than ever to stay alive!
 I went to hospital 3 times over six months for the Gastric Bypass, only for it to be cancelled (twice while I was prepped for surgery.
 During this six months and the liver shrinking diets I did I lost 4 stones.

-On the day of surgery I was really calm, I met Mr Senapati, he totally had me at ease with his calm manner and reassuring smile.
+On the day of surgery I was really calm, I met Prof Senapati, he totally had me at ease with his calm manner and reassuring smile.

 The rebirth of Simon, I had some discomfort with trapped air just under my left shoulder all perfectly usual.
 The nursing staff taught me how to inject myself with the blood thinner.
 I hate needles but this was quite easy.

 I returned to work after a 4 week mandatory leave of absence, (I was climbing the walls and did some of the office work at home).

 My life has gone from strength to strength, as soon as I was able and with the words of Prof Senapati ringing in my ears “this is not a cure it’s a tool” I joined my local gym and signed up to do the great Manchester run on the 29th of May 2017.